7 Eating Disorder Symptoms That Have Nothing to Do With Weight

 People tend to think of body shape first when they think of eating disorders—but experts say there are numerous subtle signs that someone has an unhealthy relationship to food.

 Eating disorders are an equal opportunity offender: Rates are increasing among all ages, ethnicities, and genders.
-The most recent numbers suggest more than 30 million people struggle with an eating disorder, according to the National Association of Anorexia Nervosa and Associated Disorders.
+The most recent numbers suggest 9% of Americans, or about 30 million people, will struggle with an eating disorder during their life, according to the National Association of Anorexia Nervosa and Associated Disorders (ANAD).
 The group of disorders includes conditions such as anorexia nervosa, bulimia nervosa, binge eating disorder, and compulsive exercise.
 The issue is that there are many misconceptions about eating disorders, says Nancy Zucker, PhD, an associate professor in psychiatry and behavioral sciences at Duke University School of Medicine and founder and director of the Duke Center for Eating Disorders in Durham, North Carolina.

 Eating disorders can be potentially life-threatening or have long-lasting effects on an individual’s health, according to the National Institute of Mental Health.
 For example, anorexia can lead to health conditions such as anemia, malnutrition, or low blood pressure, while binge eating can damage self-esteem while raising the risk of weight gain and heart disease. shame, secret eating, and frequent dieting.
 It’s important to remember that not all eating disorders lead to extreme weight loss—or gain.
 Learn more about spotting eating disorder symptoms that have nothing to do with weight.